A user-friendly service to help you discover outdoor rock climbs with ease.

 Reflection

-Working on a project that combined my passion for the sport and product design has been an eye-opening experience.
-I found the research phase especially interesting as I dig through the data and see the untapped potential a rock climbing app could possess.
-The sport will continue to grow in popularity, and so will technology.
-People are relying more on their phones, so companies need to step up in giving a product they would love.
-It should complement the sport, not distract them from their experience.
-This project has fueled my ambition to create a product that I hope to make a difference in the world of climbing someday.
+Working on a project that combines my passion for rock climbing and product design has been an eye-opening experience.
+I found the research phase particularly interesting as I explored the data and uncovered the untapped potential of a rock climbing app.
+As the sport continues to grow in popularity, so does the importance of technology.
+People are increasingly relying on their smartphones, and companies need to step up by providing products that enhance their experience rather than distract from it.
+This project has fueled my ambition to create a product that I hope will make a difference in the world of climbing someday.

 Next steps

-I’ll be taking my high-fidelity prototype into testing again to gather feedback and improve the product further.
-There are a lot of opportunities that can actualize as I learn new insights, challenges, confirm assumptions, and validate my research.
+I will be taking my high-fidelity prototype back for testing to gather feedback and further improve the product.
+Many opportunities can arise as I gain new insights, face challenges, confirm assumptions, and validate my research.